Mark Hopkins House Side Chair

-This is a side chair.
-It was made by Herter Brothers.
-It is dated ca. 1878–80 and we acquired it in 2010.
+This is a Side chair.
+We acquired it in 2010.
 Its medium is rosewood, inlaid and veneered with various woods, silk (of the period but not original).
 It is a part of the Product Design and Decorative Arts department.

 Herter Brothers was the foremost American producer of high-quality Renaissance Revival and Aesthetic movement furniture.
 The firm developed an international reputation and transformed American furniture from a domestic market to that of export as well.
 The Herter Brothers, Christian and Gustave, were German-born highly-skilled craftsmen who worked in New York during the second half of the 19th century.
 Gustave emigrated from Wurttemberg in 1848 and already owned a leading cabinetmaking and interior decorating company by the time he was joined by his brother in 1859.
 Christian became a full partner in what became Herter Brothers in 1864, after which the firm’s business greatly expanded.
 Christian returned to France between 1868 and 1869 and traveled to England in 1870 before returning to New York.
 The brothers drew from their European training and travels to create cosmopolitan interiors and furniture for clients all over the United States and in England as their business developed.